only-entertainment/rmonitor/README.md

 ### What is this?

-This Python library parses the RMonitor timing protocol used in the live timing of automotive and karting events.
+A Python library for parsing the RMonitor timing protocol used in the live timing of automotive and karting events.

 ### Prior Work